KaoneData/World-Layoffs-Cleaning-and-EDA/README.md

 ---

 ##  Key SQL Technique: Self-Join for Data Imputation
 One of the most complex parts was filling in missing industry data.
-I used a **Self-Join** to populate null values from existing records of the same company:
+I used a **Self-Join** to populate null values from existing records of the same company :

 ```sql
 UPDATE layoffs_staging2 t1